This is a general introduction of my Bay area family, and really just an extension of my About Me page!

 TKO in Thailand

 The amount of hard work, skill and discipline needed to become a competitive fighter is immense.
-He is seriously committed to training and to the lifestyle of the martial arts.
+He is seriously committed to training and the lifestyle of the martial arts.

 His athletic credentials are far more legitimate than my own, but he is still so supportive of me.
-During my first full marathon, he cheered me on throughout the course!
+During my first marathon, he cheered me on throughout the course!
 We have run several half marathons together, and hopefully he will join me in running a full someday!

 I get a lot of questions being the girlfriend of a fighter: